classicfoo/editor2/README.md

 - Copy current filename to clipboard
 - Copy current filepath to clipboard
 - Spell Checker
-- Ability to toggle spell checker on and off

 # Todo
 - Save as in file menu